ORNL/VERTEX-CFD/docs/theory.md

 \end{equation}
 $$

-The boundary gradients are function of the interior values:
+The boundary gradients are a function of the interior values:

 $$
 \begin{align}